 From the set of collected questions for nominees to FESCo (Engineering), Fedora Council, and Mindshare|Mindshare teams, top 3 questions are selected, based on Council decision.
 The selected questions will be given to each candidate to answer before the voting period begins as part of campaign.

-The top selected questions for each body are put in teamplates in the elections-interviews repo (
+The top selected questions for each body are put in templates in a non-public part of the elections-interviews repo (

 During this period people may self-nominate to open seats.
 If they wish to nominate someone else, please consult with that person ahead of time.